Nitron/django-cas-consumer/README.rst

 OVERVIEW
 =========

-django-cas-provider is a provider for the `Central Authentication Service <http://jasig.org/cas>`_.
+django-cas-provider is a consumer for the `Central Authentication Service <http://jasig.org/cas>`_.
 It supports CAS version 1.0.
 It allows remote services to authenticate users for the purposes of `Single Sign-On (SSO) <http://en.wikipedia.org/wiki/Single_Sign_On>`_.
 For